angeloaf20/Waveshooter/README.md

+# Waveshooter
+My attempt at a wave-based first person shooter game.

+The game uses Raylib for graphics, audio, asset management, and windowing, among other features of the library.
+Instructions on how to build the game for your system are below the Todo list.

+Completed:
+- FPS camera and movement
+- AABB collisions

+Todo:
+- Reorganize collision detection code
+- Add component/game object hierarchy
+- Create map
+- Add enemies
+- Implement shooting, player & enemy health

 # Raylib Setup using Premake5
 This is a template system for building cross platform raylib projects using premake.
 It is focused on intermediate to advanced users. for a simple template, please see Raylib-QuickStart